ando11235/aiPiCar/README.md

 ### Model Training

 In order to train the object recognition model, we used a method called "Transfer Learning" that allows you to leverage an existing model, rather than building a new model from scratch.
-Once you select a model to work from, you can feed it defined images and train the model to recognize the specifc objects you are working with.
+Once you select a model to work from, you can feed it defined images and train the model to recognize the specific objects you are working with.
 The reasoning is well-stated by David Tian's tutorial article:

 > "We don’t want to collect and label hundreds of thousands of images and spend weeks or months to construct and train a deep detection model from scratch.
 What we can do is to leverage Transfer Learning — which starts with the model parameters of a pre-trained model, supply it with only 50–100 of our own images and labels, and only spend a few hours to train parts of the detection neural network.
 The intuition is that in a pre-trained model, the base CNN layers are already good at extracting features from images since these models are trained on a vast number and large variety of images.
 The distinction is that we now have a different set of object types (6) than that of the pre-trained models (~100–100,000 types)."